LeadWoods0902/DandD_Nightmare_Plague/Homebrew Rules/Status Effects & Battle Conditions.md

 	- Disadvantage on ability checks
 	- Takes d6 damage at the end of their turn
 - Effects lasts for 4 turns
-- Blood loss can be stopped with a bandage and a successful \[medicine\] check
+- Blood loss can be stopped with a bandage, a successful \[medicine\] check or an appropriate spell (cure wounds).

 #### Frostbite
 - After the effect procs: